gemini-15/blog-engine/core/articles/state_of_ai/state_of_ai.md

 ### Securing LLMs through vulnerability scanner

-Many interesting tools have been developed over the last few years to protect against, prompt injection, jailbreaking, data leakage, hallucinations and so on.
+Many interesting tools have been developed over the last few years to protect against prompt injection, jailbreaking, data leakage, hallucinations and so on.

 One of the most interesting vulnerability scanners is [Garak](https://docs.garak.ai/garak).